 - While hip injuries account for just 4 percent of all lower body injuries in motorcycle crashes, they tend to be more debilitating.
 More than a third of all hip trauma involves dislocation.

 Unique Motorcycle Features and Factors Affect Injuries

 Many motorcycle accidents are caused by the same types of negligence that contribute to other auto crashes, often a violation of California traffic laws.
 However, there are additional factors that lead to collisions and make lower extremities injuries more likely:

 - Two-wheeled vehicles are less balanced and stable, so the impacts of potholes, sharp curves, and slick roadways are more pronounced.

 - Motorcycles do not have a metal cage to protect them from impact, and the lack of a barrier does not keep the rider in place.
 Motorcyclists will almost always be ejected, leading to serious secondary impacts when the victim hits the ground.

 - Motorcycles are lower in profile and less visible to other motorists, who may engage in traffic maneuvers without even seeing a rider.

 Set up a Free Consultation with an Oakland, CA Motorcycle Accident Attorney

 Lower extremity injuries may be more common in motorcycle collisions, but you may qualify to pursue an at-fault driver regardless of what part of your body was hurt.
-To learn more about how our lawyers can assist with your legal options, please contact Venardi Zurada, LLP to set up a free consultation at our offices in Oakland, Walnut Creek, and Redding, CA.
+To learn more about how our lawyers can assist with your legal options, please contact Venardi Zurada, LLP to set up a free consultation at our offices in Oakland and Walnut Creek, CA.